bryanat/Reinforcement-Learning-Unity-3D-Packing/README.md

 For PackerHand we tested our agent with curriculum learning.
 For curriculum to be most effective, we created a random box and a random bin generator.
 Thus, we could train our agent on a random set of boxes that potentially would fill up the entire bin.
 The first lessons of curriculum learning were simple enough that the agent could be taught on how to observe the space, learn not to violate physics, learn about the total reward that can be collected.
 If, instead, the first lesson was complex, then the agent might never reach the total reward and might also never learn compying to physics laws.
 Combined with multiplatform, curriculum learning has the potential of allowing a model to reach greater degree of generalization.

-The Curriculum Learning lessons are configured in the [.yaml file](https://github.com/bryanat/Reinforcement-Learning-Unity-3D-Packing/tree/master/Assets/ML-Agents/packerhand/Models).
+The Curriculum Learning lessons are configured in the [YAML file](https://github.com/bryanat/Reinforcement-Learning-Unity-3D-Packing/tree/master/config).

 #### Multi-platform training